microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

 5. Select the query and click on the **Run** icon (or use keyboard shortcut `Ctrl + Enter` or `Shift + Enter`)

-### Task 1.2: Copilot Quick Actions within the Query Editor
+### Task 1.2: Copilot Quick Actions within the Query Window

-1. Open a new query and paste the following query with a syntax error and click on the **Run** icon.
+1. Open a new query window and paste the following T-SQL with a syntax error and click on the **Run** icon.

    ```
    SELECT c.CustomerID, c.FirstName,c.LastName,